Scottish Place Names

 For comparability with other large cities around the world, Greater Toronto has been defined as the entire built-up area along the north-western shore of Lake Ontario from Oakville in the west to Newcastle in the east, with an inland corridor to Newmarket and Holland Landing in the north.
 The area included within this definition embraces all communities and neighbourhoods in the Cities of Toronto, Mississauga, Brampton and Vaughan and the Towns of Oakville, Richmond Hill, Markham and Ajax.
 The area also includes the suburbanised sections of the Cities of Oshawa and Pickering, the Municipality of Clarington and the Towns of Whitby, Whitchurch-Stouffville, Aurora, Newmarket, Halton Hills and Milton, together with the SE corner of the Town of Caledon (centred on Bolton) and the southern and eastern sections of the Township of King.
 This is a vast and rapidly expanding metropolitan area - the fifth largest in North America.

-Of the names of the 671 communities and neighbourhoods that have been identified to date in Greater Toronto, 135 (20.1%) can be found in Scotland or are based on Scottish family names or Scottish words.
-Of course, some of the names are used in other parts of the British Isles as well but at least 56 of them (8.4%) are uniquely Scottish or are readily identifiable with places in Scotland that are based on the same names.
+Of the names of the 786 communities and neighbourhoods that have been identified to date in Greater Toronto, 161 (20.5%) can be found in Scotland or are based on Scottish family names or Scottish words.
+Of course, some of the names are used in other parts of the British Isles as well but at least 72 of them (9.2%) are uniquely Scottish or are readily identifiable with places in Scotland that are based on the same names.

 - Alloa (Clackmannanshire).
 The town in Scotland takes its name from Gaelic words meaning 'rocky place' (Ayto & Crofton, 2005).
 The picture is of Alloa Tower in the Scottish town of Alloa.

 - Armadale (two places in Highland and one in West Lothian).
-The Wikipedia article on Armadale, retrieved in November 2007 states that the Toronto neighbourhood was originally known as Magdala.
+The Wikipedia article on Armadale retrieved in November 2007 states that the Toronto neighbourhood was originally known as Magdala.
 However, when a postal station was established in 1869 along what is now Passmore Avenue, the post office became known as Armadale, "aptly named after a small village near Edinburgh, Scotland."
 According to Room (2003), an authority on British place names, the town near Edinburgh in West Lothian dates from the mid-19th century, and derives its name from William Honeyman, Lord Armadale, whose title was taken from Armadale in the Scottish Highlands.

 - Ballantrae (South Ayrshire).
 According to the article on Ballantrae retrieved from Wikipedia in December 2007, this fast growing outer suburb of Toronto was named for the village of Ballantrae in South Ayrshire, Scotland.
 The name of this village was popularised by Robert Louis Stevenson's novel 'The Master of Ballantrae', published in 1889, part of the setting of which was the wilds of upstate New York.
+Stephanie Foley, Acting Curator of the Whitchurch-Stouffville Museum, advises that there is no definitive information on the origin of the name, but is of the opinion that the community "was probably named after the town in Scotland." (information sent to Jean Brittain, Ayrshire, Scotland, April 2008).

 - Bendale - also known as Cedarbrae (see below).
 The Toronto Neighbourhoods website provides the following account of the name of this community: "Bendale was originally known as Benlomond, which was the name given to the local post office in 1878.
 However the Benlomond name had already been in use elsewhere and in 1881, this community was renamed Bendale.
 When the development of the present-day neighbourhood took place in the 1950's the Bendale name was adopted by Bendale Public School, Bendale Park, and Bendale Boulevard."
 It is clear therefore that this is a made-up name containing the element 'ben', from the Gaelic 'beinn' - a 'mountain', though its inspiration was obviously the mountain called Ben Lomond near Scotland's most famous loch.